Flagship Brief | Industrial Infrastructure

 Reconstruction creates sustained domestic demand for construction materials, steel structures, electrical equipment, engineering components, and prefabricated systems.

-Rather than relying fully on imports, policy direction increasingly favors localized production chains, making industrial parks a natural framework for demand-linked manufacturing investment.
+Rather than relying fully on imports, policy direction increasingly favors localized production chains, making industrial parks a plausible framework for demand-linked manufacturing investment where real sites can support execution.

 Regional Competition